- 1 INTRODUCTION:

 The Visa association of cards took credit cards to a new level in 1989when they introduced debit cards.
 These cards linked consumers to their checking accounts.
 Money was now drawn from a checking account at the point of sale with these new cards and replaced check writing.
 This helped the merchants check that money was available and made it easier to track the customer if the funds could not be obtained.
 Consumers liked the convenience of not having to write checks at the point of sale, which made debit cards a safe alternative to cash and checks.

 There were almost 29 million debit card users as of 2006, with a projected 34.4 million users by 2016.
-However, online services like PayPal are emerging as a way for people to pay their debts in new, secure and convenient ways.
+However, online services like PayPal are emerging as a way for people to pay their debts in new, secure, and convenient forms.
 Technology also exists to have devices implanted into phones, keys, and other everyday devices so that the ability to pay at the point of sale is even more convenient.

 AIMS AND OBJECTIVES :

 To study the merits and demerits of plastic money based on experiences of people

 - To consider the benefits of plastic money

 - To examine the faults of plastic money

 - To study how plastic money is changing today’s world